The Pantheon in Rome

-The Pantheon: temple of Roman Gods
+The temple of all Gods

 Michelangelo felt it was the work of angels, not men.

 Where it stands was not chosen by chance, but is a legendary place in the city’s history.
 According to Roman legend, it is the place where the founder of Rome, Romulus, at his death was seized by an eagle and taken off into the skies with the Gods.